 The use of estrogen replacement therapy in disease prevention in menopausal women is well noted.
 This therapy was found to positively alter the symptoms of menopause, including hot flashes, sleep disorders, and alterations in mood (7).

 However, some studies have also challenged the beneficial effects of estrogen replacement therapy during menopause (8).
 Hence, more studies are needed to establish this fact.
-Please consult with your doctor as well.
+Never self start estrogen replacement therapy.
+Always consult your doctor who will assess and decide whether you are eligible for this therapy or not.

 These are the major functions of the estrogen hormone.
 In the following section, we will explore estrogen therapy in detail.